OsmondOlive/bioflowhub/_posts/2026-05-26-primebiome-review.md

 </figure>

 The gummy format has a practical advantage over capsule-based probiotics: it is more consistently taken, particularly by people who have difficulty swallowing capsules.
 Compliance matters considerably for probiotics, where consistent daily use over weeks is necessary to see measurable microbiome shifts.

+One detail worth knowing before purchasing any Bacillus Coagulans product: the clinical trials behind this strain, including the ones cited later in this review, almost universally used a dose of 2 billion CFU per day.
+This figure matters because PrimeBiome, like many proprietary blend supplements, does not disclose the exact CFU count or individual ingredient amounts on its label.
+There is nothing unusual about a company doing this, since proprietary blends are common across the supplement industry, but it does mean a buyer cannot directly compare the product's actual dose against the dose used in the research being cited to support it.
+This does not invalidate the formula, but it is worth knowing as a baseline before forming expectations.

 ---